securityfirst/tent-content/contents_en/information/passwords/advanced/two-step-authentication.md

 ## 2FA apps are more secure than SMS

 SMS text messages can be intercepted, and most U2F devices cost money.
 The best solution for most people is to use an app like [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2).
+Once they are configured to work with your account, these apps do not require an Internet connection to generate codes.

+[FreeOTP](https://freeotp.github.io/) is an open source app that generates codes for 2FA.
+It is available for iOS and Android devices, and can be used to sign into Google services as well.

 The [Two Factor Auth] (https://twofactorauth.org/) project tracks services and software that allow you to add 2FA.